strapi/strapi/docs/3.0.0-beta.x/deployment/digitalocean.md

-# Digital Ocean
+# DigitalOcean

-This is a step-by-step guide for deploying a Strapi project to [Digital Ocean](https://www.digitalocean.com/).
-Databases can be on a [Digital Ocean Droplet](https://www.digitalocean.com/docs/droplets/) or hosted externally as a service.
+This is a step-by-step guide for deploying a Strapi project to [DigitalOcean](https://www.digitalocean.com/).
+Databases can be on a [DigitalOcean Droplet](https://www.digitalocean.com/docs/droplets/) or hosted externally as a service.
 Prior to starting this guide, you should have created a [Strapi project](../getting-started/quick-start.md).
 And have read through the [configuration](../getting-started/deployment.md#configuration) section.

 ::: tip
 Strapi does have a [One-Click](../installation/digitalocean-one-click) deployment option for DigitalOcean
 :::

-### Digital Ocean Install Requirements
+### DigitalOcean Install Requirements

-- You must have a [Digital Ocean account](https://m.do.co/c/30986c1ff595) before doing these steps.
+- You must have a [DigitalOcean account](https://m.do.co/c/30986c1ff595) before doing these steps.

 ### Create a "Droplet"

-Digital Ocean calls a virtual private server, a [Droplet](https://www.digitalocean.com/docs/droplets/).
+DigitalOcean calls a virtual private server, a [Droplet](https://www.digitalocean.com/docs/droplets/).
 You need to create a new `Droplet` to host your Strapi project.

-#### 1. Log in to your [Digital Ocean account](https://cloud.digitalocean.com/login).
+#### 1. Log in to your [DigitalOcean account](https://cloud.digitalocean.com/login).

 #### 2. `Create a Droplet` by clicking on `New Droplet`.